arangodb/docs/3.5/security-security-options.md

   directory for storing temporary files.
 The temporary directory location can be specified explicitly via the `--temp.path` option at startup.
-  If the option is not specified, ArangoDB will automatically use a subdirectory of the system's temporary directory).
+  If the option is not specified, ArangoDB will automatically use a subdirectory of the system's temporary directory.
 - ArangoDB's own JavaScript code, shipped with the ArangoDB release packages.
   Files in this directory and its subdirectories will be readable for JavaScript code running in ArangoDB.
 The exact path can be specified by the startup option